opensourcefeed/opensourcefeed.github.io/distribution-lite.md

   Linux Lite 3.0 is a powerful distribution : "http://www.open-source-feed.com/2016/06/linux-lite-30-is-powerful-distribution.html"
 ---

 **Linux Lite** is a lightweight operating system based on Ubuntu Long Term Supported (LTS) releases.
-This distribution features a highly customized Xfce desktop environment that comes with a fresh look & feel.
+This distribution features a highly customized Xfce desktop environment with a fresh look & feel.

-Unlike many other GNU/Linux distributions, Linux Lite is not bloated with many packages and tools, instead, it includes a single software for a specific purpose.
-Linux Lite includes tools like *Lite Tweaks*, *Lite Software*, *Lite User*, *Lite Configuration Center* ..etc to provide a better desktop experience.
+Unlike many other GNU/Linux distributions, Linux Lite is not bloated with many packages and tools.
+Instead, it includes a single software for a specific purpose.

+In order to provide a better desktop experience, Linux Lite ships a collection of custom made tools.
+These tools includes Lite Welcome, Lite Users, Lite Software, Lite Notification ..etc